coda/packs-sdk/docs/reference/sdk/types/ObjectSchemaProperties.md

 Ƭ **ObjectSchemaProperties**<`K`\>: { [K2 in K \| string]: Schema & ObjectSchemaProperty }

-The type of the {@link properties} in the definition of an object schema.
+The type of the [properties](../interfaces/ObjectSchemaDefinition.md#properties) in the definition of an object schema.
 This is essentially a dictionary mapping the name of a property to a schema definition for that property.